Google integrates Assistant deeper into Calendar, brings smarter grammar suggestions to Docs

 Google is rolling out a handful of new AI-powered features for G Suite users around the world, spanning Docs, Google Assistant, Calendar, and more.

-The announcements were made as part of the annual Google Cloud Next conference in London, which so far this week has heralded some interesting news tidbits, including a bunch of new security smarts for Google Cloud Platform.
+The announcements were made as part of the annual Google Cloud Next conference in London, which has heralded some interesting news tidbits this week, including a bunch of new security smarts for Google Cloud Platform.

 What’s up Docs

-Yesterday, Google also quietly announced that its popular Smart Compose feature will soon be expanding beyond Gmail and into Google Docs, and this relates to two other new features that are coming up for Google Docs for G Suite subscribers.
+Yesterday, Google quietly announced that its popular Smart Compose feature will soon be expanding beyond Gmail and coming to Google Docs.
+This news ties into two other new features coming up for Google Docs for G Suite subscribers.

-Way back in July last year, Google teased a new feature that would bring inline grammar and spelling suggestions to Google Docs, a feature that started rolling out to G Suite users in February.
-A similar feature was added to the business edition of Gmail recently too.
-Now, Google is turbocharging grammar suggestions in Docs by using neural network smarts, similar to how Google builds its machine translation tools.
-In effect, this method involves feeding in millions of text-based examples, which teaches it common patterns in terms of how sentences are commonly constructed.
+Way back in July last year, Google teased a new feature that would bring inline grammar and spelling suggestions to Google Docs, an upgrade that started rolling out to G Suite users in February.
+A similar feature was also added to the business edition of Gmail recently.
+Now Google is turbocharging grammar suggestions in Docs by using neural network smarts, similar to the way Google builds its machine translation tools.
+In effect, this method involves feeding in millions of text-based examples, which teaches it common patterns in terms of how sentences are constructed.

-Additionally, Google announced that Docs will also soon offer spelling autocorrect powered by Google Search — this means that word suggestions will be up-to-date with the latest vernacular, as it feeds on data from billions of searches from real people.
+Additionally, Google announced that Docs will also soon offer spelling autocorrect powered by Google Search — this means suggestions will be informed by the latest vernacular, as it feeds on data from billions of searches from real people.

-For businesses, though, the power of the crowd won’t always suffice, because companies and industries often develop their own lingo, such as project-specific acronyms, unique team names and job titles, technical jargon, and so on.
+For businesses, however, the power of the crowd won’t always suffice, because companies and industries often develop their own lingo, such as project-specific acronyms, unique team names and job titles, technical jargon, and so on.
 That is why Google Docs said it will soon suggest spelling corrections that include words from a specific business domain — but more than making more tailored recommendations, this should also mean that documents contain fewer underlined words that have been flagged for human inspection.

 Google Assistant for G Suite

 Google Assistant has come a long way since its debut more than three years ago, making its way into all manner of applications and devices.
-But the virtual, voice-activated helper took its time to land in the business realm, with its arrival finally coming back in April kicking off with a G Suite integration for Google Calendar.
+But the voice-activated virtual helper took its time to land in the business realm, with its arrival finally coming back in April, kicking off with a G Suite integration for Google Calendar.

-Up until now, you could ask Google Assistant natural-language questions such as “where’s tomorrow’s meeting taking place?,” or “when’s my next appointment?,” but it hasn’t lived up to its full potential.
-Moving forward, users will be able to do much more with Google Assistant and Calendar as part of G Suite — they will now be able to create, cancel and reschedule meetings, and even block time out in their calendar to avoid having meetings scheduled at unsuitable times.
+Up until now, you could ask Google Assistant natural-language questions such as “Where’s tomorrow’s meeting taking place?” or “When’s my next appointment?,” but it hasn’t lived up to its full potential.
+Moving forward, users will be able to do much more with Google Assistant and Calendar as part of G Suite — they will now be able to create, cancel, and reschedule meetings, and even block out their calendar to avoid having meetings scheduled at unsuitable times.

-But more than that, G Suite users will now be able to dial into meetings and email all the attendees to tell them that they’re running late, all via Google Assistant.
-And bear in mind this supports contextual, natural-language queries, meaning you can simply say “Hey Google, join my next meeting” and Google Assistant will dial you in to the call automatically from your phone.
-It’s worth noting here that this won’t yet work with Hangouts Meet or any other VoIP app — just your phone.
+Beyond that, G Suite users will now be able to dial into meetings and email all the attendees to tell them that they’re running late, all via Google Assistant.
+Bear in mind that this supports contextual natural-language queries, meaning you can simply say “Hey Google, join my next meeting” and Google Assistant will dial you into the call automatically from your phone.
+It’s worth noting that this won’t yet work with Hangouts Meet or any other VoIP app — just your phone.

 All of these new features are available on an invite-only basis as part of the beta phase.

 Companies that have invested $2,000 in one of the Hangouts Meet hardware kits developed by Asus will be able to access more intricate Google Assistant features as part of a meeting room setup.
-This will include joining group video calls with a “Okay Google, join the meeting” command, or even leaving a meeting or making a phone call.
+This will include joining group video calls with an “Okay Google, join the meeting” command, or even leaving a meeting or making a phone call.

 Privacy

-It’s worth noting here that some companies may not be comfortable using some of the voice-activated functionality during the beta phase, particularly if their calls contain highly sensitive content.
-Technology companies, including Google and Apple, hit the spotlight recently after it emerged that audio data gathered by voice assistants were manually reviewed by humans to improve their systems.
-Both Google and Apple eventually had to halt human voice-data reviews, and Amazon soon after introduced a feature that allowed users to disable this altogether in Alexa.
+It’s also worth noting that companies may not be comfortable using some of the voice-activated functionality during the beta phase, particularly if their calls contain highly sensitive content.
+Technology companies, including Google and Apple, hit the spotlight recently after it emerged that audio data gathered by voice assistants was being manually reviewed by humans to improve their respective systems.
+Both Google and Apple eventually had to halt human voice-data reviews, and Amazon soon after introduced a feature that allowed users to disable human review altogether in Alexa.

-In the beta signup page for the Hangouts Meet / Google Assistant integration, Google confirms that it needs to collect some data to enable and improve this functionality:
+In the beta signup page for the Hangouts Meet/Google Assistant integration, Google confirms that it needs to collect some data to enable and improve this functionality:

 In order to use the feature and help develop the Test Product, we need to collect data, including transcripts of voice commands and data collected from employees’ usage of Google Assistant enabled Meet hardware devices.

-The transcripts of voice commands will largely involve a short period around the so-called “hot words” (e.g. “Hey Google“) that Google listens out for to perform an action — the company notes that it may gather transcripts for a few seconds after an action word is detected.
+The transcripts of voice commands will largely involve a short period around the “hot words” (e.g. “Hey Google“) that Google listens out for to perform an action — the company notes that it may gather transcripts for a few seconds after an action word is detected.
 And this may also be “reviewed manually” (i.e. read by a human), during the testing phase.

-It is worth stressing here that the T&Cs are specific to the testing period, and it’s not clear how this will change once the beta phase is over.
+It is worth stressing that the T&Cs are specific to the testing period, and it’s not clear how this will change once the beta phase is over.